 Roasted Vegetable Thanksgiving Bowl

 This is the star of the bowl for me.
 Truth be told, I could eat roasted vegetables (and gravy… and rolls!) for Thanksgiving and call it a day.
 This time of year, I roast a big platter of vegetables at least twice a week.
 They are so delicious and I really can’t get enough; I eat half the tray while I wait for everything else to be ready.

-Choose your own adventure here; squash works as does brussels sprouts, parsnips, sweet potatoes.
+Choose your own adventure here; squash works, as do Brussels sprouts, parsnips, and sweet potatoes.
 You want the vegetables to be hearty enough to stand up to a savory mushroom gravy and a dollop of cranberry sauce, so I’d skip the summer squash and asparagus.
 If it grows well in the Fall, it’ll likely do well in this dish.

 To get the classic Thanksgiving flavor, generously rub your veggies with thyme, sage, rosemary and parsley along with a bit of olive oil and salt and pepper.
-I know some people like to do oil-free roasting, but I’m not one of them.
-I like the added oil to get a nice, slightly crispy crust on the vegetables and the added fat helps with fat-soluble nutrient absorption.
+I like the added oil to get a nice, slightly crispy crust on the vegetables, and the added fat helps with fat-soluble nutrient absorption.

+Roasted Vegetable Thanksgiving Bowl